Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/11-Bilinear_Interpolation/README.md

 $ make check_x86sim
 ```

-The first command compiles graph code for simulation on an x86 processor, the second command runs the simulation, and the final command invokes MATLAB to compare the simulator output with test vectors.
+The first command compiles graph code for simulation on an x86 processor.
+The second command runs the simulation.
+The final command invokes MATLAB to compare the simulator output with test vectors.

 ### Running AI Engine Simulation